 "Just this Saturday morning he brought these," said Trinidad, showing bunches of blooms at the door step of Panaderia El Payaso, the bakery on Federal Street in Camden where she works.

 According to Trinidad, most of the hundreds of San Lucas Atzala natives in South Jersey are acquaintances and friends.
 Jacobo Medina and Javier Medina were well-known, she said.

 They had similar backgrounds.
 Back home, their relatives work in the farm fields.
 Many of the town's young adults have traveled to South Jersey to help their families financially, Trinidad said.

 San Lucas Atzala "has progressed ever since more of us having been coming here" and sending money, she said.

-Those who have relocated are a tight-knit group who care about one another, Trinidad said.
+Those who have relocated are a tight-knit group who care about each other, Trinidad said.
 They go to the same doctors, the same grocery stores and the same church, St. Joseph's Pro-Cathedral, she said.

-The news of Jacobo Medina's and Javier Medina's deaths spread quickly in San Lucas Atzala on Sunday, she said.
+The news of Jacobo Medina and Javier Medina's deaths spread quickly in San Lucas Atzala on Sunday, she said.

 After local relatives are given the men's bodies, there will be a mass in Camden, said Morales, Jacobo Medina's cousin.
 By then, she said, she hoped there would be enough money to fly the friends to Mexico for funerals and burial.